Free entry to the Temples Valley, classical music inspired by Kore and festivities in honor of St. Calogero

 The 16th century Tower of Charles V, at the entrance to the harbour, was used as a prison by the Bourbons as is described by Camilleri in his novel “La strage dimenticata”.
 Nowadays it is a small museum and hosts various art and cultural events.The wonderful Scala dei Turchi, a few kilometers from Porto Empedocle, could not fail to inspire the novels of Andrea Camilleri.
 The soft white marl is sedimentary rock and due to its characteristic white colour it assumes different shades in the course of the day: pearly white at dawn, sparkling white under the midday sun and hues of orange and violet at sunset.
 A sight described in one of most loved novels of Camilleri “La prima indagine di Montalbano” (Montalbano’s first investigation): “Montalbano felt dizzy from the excess of colors, as intense as screams, so much so that he had to close his eyes for a moment and cover his ears with his hands.
 There was still a hundred meters to reach the base of the cliff, but he preferred to admire it from a distance: he was afraid of finding himself inside a work, of a painting and becoming himself a brushstroke – certainly out of place – of color.
 He sat down on the dry sand; and there he sat, smoking one cigarette after another, lost in the observation of the change of colours reflected by the undergoing sun on the lower steps of the Turkish staircase.”

-In the unique scenery of Temples Valley and Scala dei Turchi everything is ready for the greatest Sicilian festival of sparkling wines!
+In the unique scenery of Scala dei Turchi starting the five edition of the Sicilian festival of sparklings!